centrahq/api-documentation/source/guides/plugins/adyen-checkout.md

 The `Default Locale` defines which language it should use. `Send Billing Address`, `Send Delivery Address` and `Send Invoice Items` defines if we should send the information to Adyen.
 This should help for fraud detection.

-You can also define if Adyen Checkout should be allowed for buying Gift Cards (if this is supported by the website).
+You can also define if Adyen Checkout should be allowed for buying gift cards (if this is supported by the website).
 The gift cards are not being fulfilled by the warehouse, but directly issued and emailed to the customer if the payment goes through.

 #### Market/Pricelist/Country/Language restrictions

 You can also restrict the Adyen Checkout to only work for specified markets, pricelists, countries or languages.
-This is good if you want different Locales for the Adyen Checkout.
+This is good if you want to use different Locales for the Adyen Checkout.
 You can use the same `uri` for the Adyen Checkout plugin using different restrictions.

 ### API